2start/hasura-helm-chart/README.md

 # Important

-Don't use this.
-It's way more elegant to just package metadata and migrations in a custom Docker container inheriting from the Hasura container.
+🚨 Don't use this unless you have a specific reason to not bundle your Hasura metadata & migrations inside the Docker image.

 ![release_workflow_bage](https://github.com/2start/hasura-helm-chart/actions/workflows/releases.yml/badge.svg)
 ![](https://img.shields.io/github/last-commit/2start/hasura-helm-chart)